Push campaign prerequisites

 Push token update period

 Swrve performs several batch jobs throughout the day to find users with push device tokens registered and then loads any new device tokens into the push notification system.
 Therefore, it can take up to six hours to add non-QA users to the system, depending on factors such as when the batch job is run and your company’s time zone.
 The estimated audience size that displays on the Audience block of the push campaign builder is updated regularly to include new users.
-However, they may not be immediately available to send push notifications to, depending on the timing of the batch run (this does not apply to testing push notifications on QA devices).
+However, they may not be immediately available to send push notifications to, depending on the timing of the batch run (this does not apply to testing push notifications on QA devices or push notifications sent via API).

 Next steps